solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 Equipped for the long journey they appear
 Next morn and leave, while Erech's people cheer
 Them on their way across the glowing plain,
-To perils dire they go — distress and pain.
+To perils dire they go --- distress and pain.

-TABLET VI— COLUMN I
+TABLET VI--- COLUMN I

-Ishtar's Descent to Hades — Her Fearful Reception
+Ishtar's Descent to Hades --- Her Fearful Reception

 To Hades' darkened land, whence none return,